Tuesday, September 14, 2010

 • Medical Treatment - Teens that have been drinking heavily may need to detox.
 Detoxing should always be done under medical supervision.

 We all know that TV and movies glamorize drinking; very seldom do they show any consequences of drinking, so teenagers don't realize how dangerous drinking can be.
 As parents, we have to talk to our teens, and explain to them that drinking too much alcohol too fast in a very short period of time is like writing their own death certificate.
 Take it from someone who knows, with teens, you have to be blunt and give them all the facts.
-This is one discussion you can't afford to put off or avoid having with your teen.
+This is one discussion you can't afford to put off having with your teen, especially if he/she will be living on campus.

 *http://www.ncadi.samhsa.gov/